-Evacuations and the destruction of homes lead to many displaced individuals and families.
-This not only worsens the financial hardship of the individual as they are forced to seek alternative accommodations, but the overall economy as large portions of the workforce are left displaced.
+Evacuations and the destruction of homes led to many displaced individuals and families.
+This worsens the financial hardship of the individual as they are forced to seek alternative accommodations and the overall economy as large portions of the workforce are left displaced.

 3.3 million U.S. adults were displaced by natural disasters in the past year.
 That accounts for 1.3% of the adult population.
 More than half of these relocations were the result of hurricanes.